Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Tearing or dryness

-• The patient has experienced excessive tearing or dryness.
+• Experienced excessive tearing or dryness.

 Eye Nutrition Chart (Nutrient Distribution Guide)